Beheadings, vice and a massive harem: The wild inspiration behind the Cartier PashaLuke Benedictus

 Adopted as a unisex model, the Pasha soon became a 1980s classic and has since enjoyed a variety of incarnations leading to this year’s upgrades that boast antimagnetic in-house movements.
 Along the way, there’ve been tourbillons, moonphases and perpetual calendars.
 The Pasha has been smothered in diamonds, democratised in steel and, in perhaps the most memorable iterations, masked with a grill protecting the dial like a deep-sea diving helmet.

-When the original 1980s model was being developed, Cartier called upon Gérald Genta, the legendary watchmaker responsible for the Patek Philippe Nautilus and Audemars Piguet Royal Oak who effectively kick-started the boom in luxury sports watches.
+When the original 1980s model was being developed, Cartier called upon Gérald Genta, the legendary watchmaker and designer responsible for the Patek Philippe Nautilus and Audemars Piguet Royal Oak who effectively kick-started the boom in luxury sports watches.
 “He developed a completely new movement for us,” Raniero admits.

 Genta’s involvement in the Pasha may have been limited to the mechanical side, but the context of his broader work remains instructive.
 The Nautilus and Royal Oak originally got a sceptical reception before gaining widespread acceptance.
-Yet the Pasha remains an edgier proposition.
+Yet, the Pasha remains an edgier proposition.
 It’s divisive like any truly singular piece of design and continues to provoke extreme reactions among watch-lovers ranging from adoration to bafflement.